EaaaRnD/itforum/README.md

 The software includes Android, iOS and Windows 8 projects.
 Project files are generated using Cordova/PhoneGap tools

+The app is developed by the R&D department at Business Academy Aarhus ( http://www.baaa.dk )

 ============

 The software is released under the MIT license: